intel/llvm/sycl/doc/ABIPolicyGuide.md

 A breaking change means that the new binary is incompatible with the previous version (i.e. it can not be used as a drop-in replacement).
-A non-breaking change means that the forward compatibility is broken (i.e. the old library can be replaced with newer version, but not vice verse).
+A non-breaking change means that the forward compatibility is broken (i.e. the old library can be replaced with newer version, but not vice versa).

 The following non-exhaustive list contains changes that are considered to be
 breaking: